urbanware-org/wideredist/README.md

 ## Details

-This project was not developed to lock out or even screw *Microsoft*, rather than for updating *Windows Defender* definitions (or signatures) in internal environments that are completely separated from the internet.

-Nevertheless, this requires at least one system to access the internet, of course.
+The *WiDeRedist* project was not developed to lock out or even screw *Microsoft*, rather than for updating *Windows Defender* definitions (or signatures) in internal environments that are completely separated from the internet.
+However, this requires at least one system with access to the internet, of course.

-This tool currently takes advantage of a *Linux* server (or alternatively *BSD*) which downloads the definition files and redistributes them using a web server and the *PowerShell* on the *Windows* systems to obtain the definition updates from that web server.
+It consists of two components.
+The server-side component takes advantage of a *Linux* server (or alternatively *BSD*) which downloads the definition files and redistributes them using a web server.
+The client-side component on *Windows* uses the *PowerShell* to obtain and install the definition updates provided by the web server.

 This project transitioned into maintenance mode.
 Details can be found [here](https://github.com/urbanware-org/wideredist/wiki#maintenance-mode).